danmenjivar/ai3/README.md

-8 puzzle game solver implemented with the help of First Depth Search.
+8 puzzle game solver implemented with the help of A* algorithm.